 The Need for Action on Equity

-The US-101 corridor is a neighbor to diverse communities burdened with an ever increasing cost of living and increased traffic congestion, while also facing the continued need to access jobs and services along the corridor and beyond.
+The US-101 corridor is a neighbor to diverse communities burdened with an ever-increasing cost of living and increased traffic congestion, while also facing the continued need to access jobs and services along the corridor and beyond.
 People encounter a wide variety of barriers when seeking to access transportation services or programs.
+The PMT adopted Federal Highway Administration’s STEPS equity framework in developing specific equity-oriented actions.
+These actions should be taken alongside the mobility actions to achieve the MAP’s overall goal of serving the region equitably.
+A full accounting of these actions is provided here.

 Taking Action on Equity